-Brian Cluff, formerly Chairman of Notts Footpaths Preservation Society, who designed our printed booklet, and also handles publicity.
+Brian Cluff—former Chairman of Notts Footpaths Preservation Society, who designed our printed booklet, and also handles publicity.
 Our Chairman

+The Press and TV have been buzzing again with news of the Government’s further initiative to encourage more exercise.
 It’s the way to eat well and get fitter at the same time.

 Have a look at this summary of recent research that makes it all quite clear…..